 What inspires you?

-The landscapes of Yorkshire and North Wales, wildlife that I can see first-hand, lots of artists (Goya, Max Backmann, Egon Schiele, Picasso, Corita Kent),
+The landscapes of Yorkshire and North Wales, wildlife that I can see first-hand, lots of artists (Goya, Max Backmann, Egon Schiele, Picasso, Corita Kent), the seaside.

 What is your favourite printmaking product?

 What have you made that you are most proud of?

 Perhaps my donkey prints.
 I have been making prints of donkeys for just over ten years now.
 Last year I was asked to put on an exhibition of my donkey prints at the Oriel Mostyn in Llandudno, as a kind of retrospective (called ‘Entering Donkey World’).
 Seeing them all there together made me feel very proud.
 Last year I also created a new range of prints which were very different from what I’d done previously.
 I made a lot of drawings of stones from beaches I’d visited around the UK.
 From these, I created these large abstract screen-prints (entitled ‘Stone Compositions’).
 It was a lot